AetherDAO-Repositories/AetherDAO-Documents/whitepaper.md

 # AetherDAO lite-paper (More to come)
-The AetherDAO introduces 3 new Native Assets to the Cardano Ecosystem.
+The AetherDAO introduces 2 new Native Assets to the Cardano Ecosystem.
 - originAether
 - Aether
-- governAether

 The AetherDAO offers individuals the ability to purchase Aether tokens via a bonding mechanism from the DAO, in addition to this, the DAO will purchase Aether tokens off of the market when the contents of the treasury sufficiently exceeds the current market cap of the token reflected in the integrated liquidity pool(s).
 Any Aether owned by the DAO treasury will be used to stake into the yield bearing mechanism of the DAO.
 When the market cap exceeds the treasury contents sufficiently the DAO will unstake and sell enough tokens to lower the market cap sufficiently OR expend all of the Aether held by the DAO.
 Additional liquidity in the DAOs treasury will be used to interact with defi protocols.
 When possible this will be done directly; where required, a native-script multi-sig will be leveraged.